The top ELF off-season moves of April

 Rhein Fire has seen significant changes in their roster this offseason, particularly at the quarterback position.
 With the departure of Jadrian Clark, the team has brought in a new American quarterback to lead the offense.
 Former Munich Ravens quarterback Chad Jeffries will take over the quarterback duties for the reiging champions in 2025.
 Over the past two seasons, the experienced veteran ranked amongst the top quarterbacks in the ELF.
 But will he be ready to fill the shoes of ELF passing leader and former MVP Jadrian Clark?

-Adding to the wide receiver room, Rhein Fire signed former University of Pennsylvania receiver Rory Starkey jr. At 189 cm the former IVY league standout is a physical pass catcher who hopes to become a go to guy for quarterback Chad Jeffries.
+Adding to the wide receiver room, Rhein Fire signed former University of Pennsylvania receiver Rory Starkey jr. At 189 cm, the former IVY league standout is a physical pass catcher who hopes to become a go-to guy for quarterback Chad Jeffries.

 Homegrown Talent - Harlan Kwofie commits long-term